X

-GLP-1 receptor agonists should only be used under medical supervision.
-This is not a lifestyle product.
+GLP-1 agonists only under medical control.
+Not a lifestyle product.
 This article does not replace medical advice.

-Semaglutide is the active substance behind Ozempic and Wegovy — two medications that have fundamentally changed the treatment of type 2 diabetes and obesity.
-With an average weight loss of 15% of body weight over 68 weeks (STEP-1 trial), semaglutide is the most effective weight-reduction agent ever evaluated in clinical trials.
-It also has demonstrated cardiovascular protection (SELECT trial 2023): 20% fewer major cardiovascular events in obese patients without diabetes.
+Semaglutide is the active substance behind Ozempic and Wegovy – two medications that have fundamentally changed the therapy of type 2 diabetes and obesity.
+With an average weight loss of 15% of body weight in 68 weeks (STEP-1 study), semaglutide is the most effective weight-reduction agent that has ever been clinically tested.
+On top of this comes a proven cardiovascular protection (SELECT study 2023): 20% fewer severe cardiovascular events in obese patients without diabetes.

 | Property | Details |